 Negative sentiment override (NSO) refers to a state in a relationship where negative emotions and perceptions outweigh a partner’s positive perspective.
 Positive sentiment override (PSO) is just the opposite.
 Here, a partner making a negative comment might be seen as tired.
-Alternatively, the tone might be interpreted as being “for emphasis” instead of hostile.
+Alternatively, the tone might be interpreted as “for emphasis” instead of hostility.

 In PSO, couples remember “the good times.”